 1. Genetic Factors

 Genes play a huge role in hair loss.
 The most common type of hair loss, alopecia, is caused due to genetic factors.
 While this is more evident in men, women too are likely to develop genetically inherited alopecia.

-2. Hormonal And Thyroid Issues
+2. Hormonal Issues